nccgroup/log4j-jndi-be-gone/README.md

 * Resolves the format string to `"(log4j jndi disabled)"` in the log message (to prevent transitive injections).

+### `JndiLookup` class detection algorithm
+1. The class names matching the **classPattern** are considered a match and their `lookup` methods are blocked.
+2. Otherwise, if the **classSigDetection** option is enabled the agent blocks the classes that meet all following criteria:
+* The simple class name is `JndiLookup`, and
+* The class is annotated with `@Plugin(name = "jndi", category = "Lookup")`, and
+* The class has a field `static final String CONTAINER_JNDI_RESOURCE_PATH_PREFIX`, and
+* The class has a public method `lookup` that returns a string and takes two parameters, the 1st one of a type with a simple name `LogEvent` and the 2nd one is of type string.
+3. If the **classSigDetection** is set to _LOG_ONLY_, then the classes matched by signature aren't blocked, but the fact of match is logged.
+4. The classes matching **excludeClassPattern** are never blocked.
+This could be useful, for example, if **classSigDetection** option is enabled, but there is a known benign class in some library whose name and the signature accidentally match the `JndiLookup` class signature described above, and we don't want that class to be blocked.

 # Usage

 Add `-javaagent:path/to/log4j-jndi-be-gone-1.0.0-standalone.jar` to your `java` commands.